GaurangTandon/help.codecademy.com/proposed/javascript/how-can-i-practice-javascript-outside-of-codecademy.md

     ```html
     <script src=”PathToYourJSFile/HelloWorld.js”></script>  <!-- Your HelloWorld.js -->
     ```
 7. Open up a browser of your choice.
-Press `Ctrl + O` and locate your HTML file (to which you linked your JavaScript file).
+Press `Ctrl/Cmd + O` to locate and open your HTML file (to which you linked your JavaScript file).
 Your `console.log` statements will appear in the browser's developer console.
 If you open your JavaScript file instead within the browser, then it will just show your source code in the browser.

 ### Using an online tool:
 1. If you want to just practice writing JavaScript programs, you can use [Codecademy Labs](http://labs.codecademy.com).